Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Results

-For comparision, we show existing bounds on this coupling from E\"{o}t-Wash torsion balance experiments~\cite{Wagner_2012} and the MICROSCOPE satellite~\cite{Berg_2018}, both of which search for fifth forces which violate the Weak Equivalence Principal.
-For the latter we use the updated limits presented in Ref.~\cite{amaral2024vectorwavedarkmatter} which take into account the final experimental results reported in Ref.~\cite{MICROSCOPE:2022doy}.
+For comparision, we show existing bounds on this coupling from E\"{o}t-Wash torsion balance experiments~\cite{Wagner_2012} and the MICROSCOPE satellite~\cite{Berg_2018}, both of which search for fifth forces which violate the Weak Equivalence Principle.
+For the latter we state the limit at the 90\% confidence level (CL), following the analysis presented in Ref.~\cite{amaral2024vectorwavedarkmatter} which takes into account the final experimental results reported in Ref.~\cite{MICROSCOPE:2022doy}.\footnote{Note that Ref.~\cite{Fayet:2025brx} also derives bounds on $g_{\rm B-L}$ from the final MICRSCOPE result using an alternative analysis.
+The resulting bounds are in agreement with the (corrected) result of Ref.~\cite{amaral2024vectorwavedarkmatter} (as shown in this work) in the low mass limit, but exhibit a different behaviour in the high mass tail.} To correct for an erroneous conversion factor deployed in the limit derivation, we multiply the result presented in Ref.~\cite{amaral2024vectorwavedarkmatter} by a factor of 5/4.
 We also show bounds from LIGO \cite{Pierce_2018,Abbott_2022,Guo_2019}.
-The 0.2~mg sensor design exceeds current bounds in the range $1 \times 10^{-14}~\text{eV}\lesssim m_{\rm DM}\lesssim 3\times 10^{-13}~\text{eV}$ by a factor of up to one order of magnitude at $m_{\rm DM}\approx 2\times 10^{-14}$~eV.
+Our 0.2~mg sensor design outperforms existing experiments in the range $1.5 \times 10^{-14}~\text{eV}\lesssim m_{\rm DM}\lesssim 2\times 10^{-13}~\text{eV}$ by a factor of up to half an order of magnitude at $m_{\rm DM}\approx 2\times 10^{-14}$~eV.
 We note that experiments such as MICROSCOPE and E\"{o}t-Wash reach their peak sensitivity for DM-mediated forces with Compton wavelengths approximately larger than the Earth's radius.
 Below this point, their bounds are flat, while our projected sensitivity improves when going to lower DM mass as $g_\text{B-L}\propto m_{\rm DM}^{3/2}$, until becoming seismic noise-limited below $m_{\rm DM}\approx 2\times 10^{-14}$~eV.
-This scaling of $g_\text{B-L}$ is due to the fact that the optimal quantum noise which enters Eq.~\ref{eq:SNR} scale as $S_\text{FF}^\text {q,min}\propto m_{\rm DM}^2$ whereas $\Delta \omega_{\rm DM}\propto m_{\rm DM}$.
+This scaling of $g_\text{B-L}$ is due to the fact that the optimal quantum noise which enters Eq.~\ref{eq:SNR} scales as $S_\text{FF}^\text {q,min}\propto m_{\rm DM}^2$ whereas $\Delta \omega_{\rm DM}\propto m_{\rm DM}$.